 “Tousst.
-Charbonneau was stabbed at the Manitou-a-banc end of the Portage la Prairie, Manitoba in the act of committing a Rape upon her Daughter by an old Saultier woman with a Canoe Awl – a fate he highly deserved for his brutality – It was with difficulty he could walk back over the portage.”
+Charbonneau was stabbed at the Manitou-a-banc end of the Portage la Prairie, Manitoba, in the act of committing a Rape upon her Daughter by an old Saultier woman with a Canoe Awl – a fate he highly deserved for his brutality – It was with difficulty he could walk back over the portage.”

-In October 1804, when the Lewis and Clark Expedition arrived at the upper Missouri River villages, Sacagawea, who was about 16 years old at the time was pregnant with their first child.
+In October 1804, when the Lewis and Clark Expedition arrived at the upper Missouri River villages, Sacagawea, who was about 16 years old at the time, was pregnant with their first child.
 Over the winter, Meriwether Lewis, William Clark, and their men built Fort Mandan and worked to recruit members for the expedition.
-Lewis and Clark were not overly impressed with Charbonneau, who, even though he had lived with the Hidatsa for several years, did not know the Hidatsa language very well and he could not speak English.
-However, they did like the fact that his wives were Shoshone and needed an interpreter for that language as well.
+Lewis and Clark were not overly impressed with Charbonneau, who, even though he had lived with the Hidatsa for several years, did not know the Hidatsa language very well, and he could not speak English.
+However, they did like that his wives were Shoshone and needed an interpreter for that language as well.
 Sacagawea spoke both Shoshone and Hidatsa.
 With several men in the expedition who could translate Charbonneau’s French to English, they hired him on November 4, 1804, and he moved to Fort Mandan a week later.
-During that winter, Toussaint’s and Sacagawea’s son, Jean-Baptiste Charbonneau was born on February 11, 1805.
+During that winter, Toussaint’s and Sacagawea’s son, Jean-Baptiste Charbonneau, was born on February 11, 1805.

 Before the expedition left, Charbonneau, knowing how critical Sacagawea would be to Lewis and Clark when dealing with the Shoshone, attempted to dictate the terms of his employment, refusing to perform the duties of enlisted men and stand regular guard.
 When the captains would not agree, Charbonneau said he would not go.
 Lewis and Clark told Charbonneau to move out of the fort with his family.
-However, four days later, Charbonneau offered his apologies and the captains signed him on again.
+However, four days later, Charbonneau offered his apologies, and the captains signed him on again.
 He was one of only five people on the expedition who were not in the military.
 When it was time to leave, his wife, Otter Woman, was not with the group.

 Toussaint then took a job with Manuel Lisa’s Missouri Fur Company and was stationed at Fort Manuel Lisa Trading Post in South Dakota.
-Sacagawea gave birth to a daughter, who they named Lizette.
+Sacagawea gave birth to a daughter who they named Lizette.
 While Charbonneau was on an expedition, Sacagawea died on December 22, 1812, at Fort Manuel, of a disease called “putrid fever.”
 She was only about 24 years old.
-However, oral traditions of the Shoshone, say that Sacagawea rejoined the Shoshone on their Wind River reservation where she lived a long life, dying in 1884.
+However, oral traditions of the Shoshone say that Sacagawea rejoined the Shoshone on their Wind River Reservation, where she lived a long life, dying in 1884.

-Toussaint signed over formal custody of his son Jean Baptiste and daughter Lisette to William Clark and records show that Clark legally adopted them in August 1813.
+Toussaint signed over formal custody of his son Jean Baptiste, and daughter Lisette to William Clark, and records show that Clark legally adopted them in August 1813.
 Jean Baptiste Charbonneau lived a long and adventurous life, traveling to Europe and later becoming a guide with John Fremont and other mountain men.
 He died in 1866 at age 61 on the trail to a gold strike in Montana.
 It is not believed that Lizette survived childhood, as there is no later record of her among Clark’s papers.

 Toussaint Charbonneau died at Fort Mandan in 1843.